Ivy City: Geography

-Founding Ivy City
+Founding

 In 1831, the Baltimore and Ohio Railroad (B&O) received approval for a plan to build its Washington Branch, and passenger train service between Baltimore and Washington began in 1835.
 The track was built from the District border with Maryland to Boundary Avenue (now Florida Avenue) (Note: Originally, federal officials did not foresee that the city of Washington would expand to fill the boundaries of the entire District of Columbia.
 The "Federal City", or City of Washington, originally lay within an area bounded by Boundary Street (northwest and northeast), 15th Street Northeast, East Capitol Street, the Anacostia River, the Potomac River, and Rock Creek.) along the route of the then-unbuilt West Virginia Avenue.

 Much of the land surrounding the future Ivy City was owned by the Fenwick family.
 These were descendants of Thomas Notley, the 8th Proprietary governor of the Province of Maryland from 1676 through 1679.
 Mary Fenwick's father was Notley Young, one of the largest landowners in southern Maryland and who, along with David Burnes, Daniel Carroll, Samuel Davidson, and Robert Peter were later known as the "original patentees" (original landowners) of the District of Columbia.
 The land that became the District of Columbia was originally given to George Calvert, 1st Baron Baltimore, by King Charles I in 1632 (ignoring claims to the land held by Native Americans).
 Beginning in 1664, Calvert's heir, Leonard Calvert, began subdividing this claim and issuing title to various sized parcels to buyers.
 On September 24, 1685, Andrew Clarke purchased from Calvert 500 acre of land fronting on the Anacostia River.
 The southern boundary of this "patent" (as title to land was called) began about where East Capitol Street meets the river, and ran north-northwest to about Trinidad Avenue NE.
 Clarke called this patent Meurs.
 In 1734, Thomas Evans purchased 414 acre of Meurs from Clarke, and renamed the patent Chance.
 Notley Young purchased 217 acre of Chance in 1771, and then purchased 158.5 acre of a 1717 patent known as The Gleaning in 1786.
 Young combined Chance, The Gleaning, and several other smaller purchases (parts of Allison's Forest Enlarged, Allison's Forest Enlarged Resurveyed, and The Inclosure) into a single new tract—which he called Youngsborough—in 1793.
 Over time, others purchased small portions of Youngsborough from the Notleys and Fenwicks.